Cumulative effects of collision integral, strong magnetic field, and quasiparticle description on charge and heat transport in thermal QCD medium: Charge and Heat Transport in a thermal medium of noninteracting quarks and gluons

-This proportionality constant $L$ is known as Lorentz number.
-Those metals which are good conductors of the electricity and heat obey the Wiedemann-Franz law perfectly.
-However, there are many systems in which the statement of the Wiedemann-Franz law has been violated, such as for the strongly interacting QGP medium \cite{Mitra:PRD96'2017}, two-flavor quark matter in the NJL model \cite{Harutyunyan:PRD95'2017}, and thermally populated electron-hole plasma in graphene, describing the signature of a Dirac fluid \cite{Crossno:Scince351'2016}.
+and the proportional factor, $L_R$ is known as Lorentz number.
+The metals, which are good conductors of both electricity and heat, expectedly obey the Wiedemann-Franz law perfectly.
+There are some calculations in which the statement of the Wiedemann-Franz law have been violated, such as for the strongly-coupled QGP medium \cite{Mitra:PRD96'2017}, two-flavor quark matter in the NJL model \cite{Harutyunyan:PRD95'2017}, and thermally populated electron-hole plasma in graphene, describing the signature of a Dirac fluid \cite{Crossno:Scince351'2016}.